davidhu2000/kube-knots/app/docs/docs/intro/index.md

 ### Open Source

 Kube Knots is open source and free to use.
-You can find the source code on [GitHub](https://github.com/davidhu2000/kube-knots)
+You can find the source code on [GitHub](https://github.com/davidhu2000/kube-knots).
+Most of the code are licensed under the MIT License, with a potential exception to the currently non-existent `ee` folder.

 ### Low Resource Usage